roughentomologyx/awesome-infosec-links/README.md

 # awesome-infosec-links
-A place where i gather awesome links that cross my path during my InfoSec journey.
-I try to only include the useful stuff and cureate the list.
+A place where we gather awesome links that cross my path during my InfoSec journey.
+We try to only include the useful stuff and curate the list.

 # Aggregators
 Here you find some other link aggregators.